cap-js/docs/tools/cds-typer.md

 1. Make sure the directory the types are generated into are part of your project's files.
 You will either have to add that folder to your `rootDirs` in your _tsconfig.json_ or make sure the types are generated into a directory that is already part of your `rootDir`.
 2. Preferably run the project using `cds-ts`.
-3. If you have to use `tsc`, e.g. for deployment, you have to touch up on the generated files.
+3. If you have to use `tsc`, for example for deployment, you have to touch up on the generated files.
 Assume your types are in _@cds-models_ below your project's root directory and your code is transpiled to _dist/_, you would use:

 ```sh
 tsc && cp -r @cds-models dist